 #3 Scuba diving

-If you’re looking for the best diving in Cozumel (scuba or snorkel) then Deep Blue (diving + snorkeling company) is right downtown San Miguel.
+If you’re looking for diving tours in Cozumel (scuba or snorkel) then Deep Blue (diving + snorkelling company) is right downtown San Miguel.
 They will gladly have snorkelers and scuba divers on the same boat which is super convenient.
 This way your family or group of friends can still go together and everyone can enjoy whichever one they prefer.

 Prices are reasonable for both, starting at around $60 USD and then up from there.
 You can expect great visibility, an awesome variety of marine life, and some walls of coral.
 Cozumel has its own protected Marine Park so you’ll for sure have a great time exploring down under.